 ONSITE FACILITIES, SUPPLIES, AND EQUIPMENT

-- Each room will be equipped with a table, six or more chairs, Post-It Easel Pads (25 x 30.5 inches), Sharpie pens, orientation folders, and assorted snacks.
+- Each team space will be equipped with a table, six or more chairs, Post-It Easel Pads (25 x 30.5 inches), Sharpie pens, orientation folders, and assorted snacks.
 In addition, there will be snacks and drinks onsite throughout the weekend.

 - The facility will provide Wi-Fi for all teams.

 - There will be an onsite color printer/scanner/copier for use by the teams.
 There is a 50-page limit per team during the competition timeframe.
-For anything larger than 50 pages, there is an Office Depot location 1 mile from the competition site.
+For anything larger than 50 pages, there is a FedEx/Kinko's location two blocks from the competition site.

 - Teams can bring any items into their team rooms that they would like to use for the weekend.
 All teams must bring their own laptops to use throughout the weekend, and they should have the ability to put their final presentations on a flash drive to submit to the Organizing Team.
 The teams must provide their own flash drive (4GB or larger is recommended).
 For more information about submitting the final presentations, see the Digital Presentation Format & Content.